Kincardine power station

 Kincardine power station was a 760 MW coal-fired power station on the shores of the upper Firth of Forth by Kincardine on Forth, Fife, Scotland.

 History

 The station began construction in 1952 and started generating electricity in 1958.
 At the time of its opening it was the largest power station in Scotland.
 It was initially operated by the South of Scotland Electricity Board (SSEB).
 The station was constructed to take advantage of post-WW2 expansion of the Fife and Lothian coalfields.
 Coal was supplied by Merry-go-round trains.
 It was capable of generating 760 MW peak load, and when commissioned could produce up to one third of Scotland's total electricity needs.

+It was officially opened by Queen and Duke of Edinburgh on 12 October 1960.

 Specification

 Kincardine power station had one of the first 120 MW turbo-alternator units in the UK (the first to be commissioned was at Blyth A).
 The first set at Kincardine was commissioned on 28 December 1958.
 The steam conditions at the turbine stop valve were 1,500 psi and 1,000 °F with reheat to 1,000 °F (103.4 bar and 538 °C).
 An even more advanced 200 MW set was installed at Kincardine in the 1962.
 This included boilers rated at 1,350,000 lb/h (170.1 kg/s) capacity delivering steam at 2,350 psi and 1,050 °F (162 bar and 566 °C) with reheat to 1,000 °F. The boilers were by John Brown Land Boilers Limited.

 The architect was Robert Matthew and the consulting engineers were Kennedy and Donkin.